 Prior to the interview, the foreign fiancé(e) will have to apply for the K1 visa.
 If he or she does not apply for a K-1 visa during the four-month period after the approval of the petition, the petition will expire and the U.S. petitioner will have to start the process again unless an extension is applied for and granted.
 At the visa interview, a Consular officer reviews the documents submitted by the American petitioner and his or her foreign fiancé(e).
 The Consular officer looks for evidence of a relationship, and asks the foreign fiancé(e) questions to determine that a bona fide relationship exists between them.
 Typically, fiancé visa applicants should bring to the visa interview evidence of their relationship, such as photographs together, correspondence between the two, evidence of remittances to the fiancé(e), phone bills showing calls to each other, etc.

 Once the interview is finished the Consular officer issues the visa if the officer is convinced of a bona fide relationship exists that meets all legal requirements.
 The officer may also request that further evidence be submitted before making a decision.
 If the Consular officer does not think the relationship is bona fide or finds some legal impediment to issuing the visa, the petition will be returned to USCIS and recommended for revocation and no visa will be issued.

 The total time from filing of the initial petition to the actual issuance of a visa can vary, but recently the average time for such petitions is around eight months.
-With our over 20 year experience, you are definitely in good hands.
+With our 25 year experience, you are definitely in good hands.
 We are the best reviewed immigration lawyer in Fremont, California and have 100% success rate on K1 visa applications!
 Call us by phone now at (510) 791-0232, or chat with us on Wechat at: TriciaWangLawOffice (you may also find our wechat barcode to scan at the bottom of the page).